LastAncientOne/Deep_Learning_Machine_Learning_Stock/Stock_Algorithms/README.md

 ### K-Means
 K-Means clustering is unsupervised machine learning algorithms and is used to solve complex machine learning problems.

+### K-Nearest Neighbors
+K-Nearest Neighbors (KNN or k-NN) is used for a non-parametric, supervised learning classifier, which uses proximity to make classifications or predictions about the grouping of an individual data point.

 ##  Algorithm Library
 ### Catboost
 CatBoost is an algorithm for gradient boosting on decision trees.